 Comments

 Found in humid hardwood forests, living in leaf litter at tree bases, or under rotting logs.
-Pilsbry (1946) states that this family is rapacious, but Hubricht (1985) has found this species feeding on dead shells more often thaa living snails, suggesting that this species may be using other snails as a source of lime rather than as prey.
+Pilsbry (1946) states that this family is rapacious, but Hubricht (1985) found this species feeding on dead shells more often than living snails, suggesting that this species may be using other snails as a source of lime rather than as prey.
 In Florida, these snails, especially juveniles, could be confused with the smaller, introduced species of Oxychilus.
 However, the much broader and open umbilicus of Haplotrema is distinctive.

 Identification

-Figure 6.
-Gulella bicolor (Hutton 1834).
+Figure 8.
+The two-toned gulella, Huttonella bicolor (Hutton 1834).

 Distribution